JamaalDavis/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 - Generally, act as a diagnostic aid for doctors.

 In this project, I am going to take the next step and build the classification model that would serve as the backbone of this product.
 For this task, I will use Google AutoML.
 In order to appreciate how training data impact models, I will build models with 4 variants of the dataset.

+## Notes <a name="notes"/>
+- Most of the parts of this README are directly copied from the Udacity project instructions.

 ## References <a name="references"/>